BenLangmead/bowtie2/MANUAL.markdown

 </td><td>

+By default, `bowtie2` searches for distinct, valid alignments for each read.
+When it finds a valid alignment, it continues looking for alignments that are nearly as good or better.
+The best alignment found is reported (randomly selected from among best if tied).
+Information about the best alignments is used to estimate mapping quality and to set SAM optional fields, such as [`AS:i`] and [`XS:i`].

-In this mode, `bowtie2` searches for at most `<int>` distinct, valid alignments for each read.
+When `-k` is specified, however, `bowtie2` behaves differently.
+Instead, it searches for at most `<int>` distinct, valid alignments for each read.
 The search terminates when it can't find more distinct valid alignments, or when it finds `<int>`, whichever happens first.
 All alignments found are reported in descending order by alignment score.
 The alignment score for a paired-end alignment equals the sum of the alignment scores of the individual mates.
 Each reported read or pair alignment beyond the first has the SAM 'secondary' bit (which equals 256) set in its FLAGS field.
-For reads that have more than `<int>` distinct, valid alignments, `bowtie2` does not gaurantee that the `<int>` alignments reported are the best possible in terms of alignment score.  `-k` is mutually exclusive with [`-M`] and [`-a`], and [`-M`] is the default.
+For reads that have more than `<int>` distinct, valid alignments, `bowtie2` does not gaurantee that the `<int>` alignments reported are the best possible in terms of alignment score.
+`-k` is mutually exclusive with [`-a`].

-Note: Bowtie 2 is not particularly designed with large `-k` in mind, and when aligning reads to long, repetitive genomes large `-k` can be very, very slow.
+Note: Bowtie 2 is not designed with large values for `-k` in mind, and when aligning reads to long, repetitive genomes large `-k` can be very, very slow.

 </td></tr>